AryanAb/MazeGenerator/README.md

 The second and third arguments are the **height** and **width** respectively.
 Note that because of how the algorithms work, the height and width must be odd numbers.
 If even numbers are given, the generator adds 1 to them to make them odd.

-The forth argument is the **path** were the image is saved.
+The fourth argument is the **path** where the image is saved.
 The path is relative to the location of <span>mazegen.py</span>.

-The Fith and last argument is a boolean which determines if to show the maze in a window after generation.
-If True, an OpenCV window will open containing the generatred maze.
+The Fith, and last argument, is a boolean which determines if to show the maze in a window after generation.
+If True, an OpenCV window will open containing the generated maze.

 ## Examples